3dcitydb/3dcitydb-docs/source/wfs/configuration.rst

        <lod>3</lod>
      </lodFilter>
    </constraints>

-Listing 8: Security settings in the WFS config.xml file.

 The <countDefault> constraint restricts the number of city objects to be returned by the WFS to the user-defined value, even if the request is